2002–03 FIS Freestyle Skiing World Cup

-The 2002/03 FIS Freestyle Skiing World Cup was the twenty fourth World Cup season in freestyle skiing organised by International Ski Federation.
+The 2002/03 FIS Freestyle Skiing World Cup was the twenty fourth World Cup season in freestyle skiing organised by the International Ski Federation.
 The season started on 7 September 2002 and ended on 12 March 2003.
 This season included four disciplines: aerials, moguls, dual moguls and ski cross.

 In this season new discipline skicross was for first time introduced in the World Cup.
 This season dual moguls counted as season title and was awarded with small crystal globe separately from moguls for the last time.
 From next season on dual moguls became one with moguls ranking, title and its small crystal globe.